strapi/documentation/docusaurus/docs/user-docs/features/draft-and-publish.md

   }}
 />

-### Working with drafts

-While editing a document, you can see 2 tabs:

-- The _Draft_ tab is where you can edit your content.
-- The _Published_ tab is a read-only tab where edition of all fields is disabled.
-The _Published_ tab only exists to show what is the content of fields in the published version.

 By default, each newly created content is a draft.
 Drafts can be modified and saved at will, using the **Save** button in the _Entry_ box on the right side of the interface, until they are ready to be published.

 Once you made changes to a draft, you have 3 possible options, all available in the _Entry_ box on the right side of the interface: